Case Studies & Testimonials

 In 2015 the company experienced unexpected global recognition after uncovering a security flaw with Facebook.
 The story quickly went viral resulting in global debates around the security procedures for social media platforms.

-During their time with EIA Hub, SALT.agency have received private office services, training, mentoring and also pitched for and won a Business Advantage Award from Lupton Fawcett solicitors.
+During their time with UBC Leeds, SALT.agency have received private office services, training, mentoring and also pitched for and won a Business Advantage Award from Lupton Fawcett solicitors.

 WIFIPLUG is an app controlled smart device which allows you to control several home appliances from lamps to coffee machines and even curtains from anywhere in the world.
 Now partnered with Apple, WIFIPLUG can even be controlled using your voice.
 It is the latest in a long line of businesses started by serial entrepreneur Leon Doyle.